One of two dogs severely injured and found in Midland County has passed away.

-The dogs were discovered on Sunday and brought to the Humane Society of Midland County.
+The dogs were discovered brought to the Humane Society of Midland County.

 The humane society is calling the injuries some of the worst they’ve ever seen.

-She said it’s not clear if the injuries to the dog named Darling are a result of a dog fighting ring.
-Regardless of how the wounds happened, Darling is in rough shape.
+She said it’s not clear if the injuries to the dog named Darling are a result of a dog fighting ring, but TV5 did learn the dog passed away on June 15.

 Darling was found with another dog named Denise.
-They were found along the side of the road by a woman driving in Midland County on Sunday.
+They were found along the side of the road by a woman driving in Midland County.

 The woman said she was at the intersection of Poseyville and Gordonville Road when she found the animals about 6:30 p.m.
 She said no one else was around.